GoogleChrome/developer.chrome.com/site/en/blog/cookie-countdown-2023oct/index.md

 {% Img src="image/VWw0b3pM7jdugTkwI6Y81n6f5Yc2/Fl3J3HIW22U710lVSgtu.png", alt="Timeline for third-party cookie depraction.
 As part of Chrome-facilitated testing, the opt-in testing with labels mode starts in Q4 2023 and the 1% 3PC deprecation mode starts in Q1 2024.
 Both continue through to mid-Q3 2024 when the third-party cookie phaseout starts.", width="800", height="276" %}

 This means that from the start of 2024, you can expect to see an increased portion of Chrome users on your site with third-party cookies disabled even if you are not actively participating in the Chrome-facilitated testing.
-This means that from the start of 2024, you can expect to see an increased portion of Chrome users on your site with third-party cookies disabled even if you are not actively participating in the Chrome-facilitated testing.
-This testing period continues through to Q3 2024 when, after [consultation with the Competition and Markets Authority (CMA)](https://www.gov.uk/cma-cases/investigation-into-googles-privacy-sandbox-browser-changes), we plan to begin disabling third-party cookies for all Chrome users[<sup>1</sup>](#cma-consultation).
+This testing period continues through to Q3 2024 when, after [consultation with the CMA](https://www.gov.uk/cma-cases/investigation-into-googles-privacy-sandbox-browser-changes) and subject to resolving any competition concerns, we plan to begin disabling third-party cookies for all Chrome users

 ## Prepare for the third-party cookie phase out